-I am pretty big on comfort when I’m hiking.
+I have a narrow threshold of comfort when I’m hiking.
 And a lot of being comfortable is having gear that works for you and investing in quality stuff that will work across seasons and last for a long time.

 I never really hiked in the snow before moving out here to Seattle, but now we go out most weekends for at least a short snowshoe hike in the winter.
 So I’ve gone through a lot of trial and error with gear and I’ve read a lot about what other people use.

 I figured it might be helpful to other ladies out there who are getting into snow hiking or snowshoeing and want to know what gear or brands could work for them and would be worth the investment.
 None of these products or companies have paid me or given me products to review free of charge.

 So here it is: Lauren’s winter hiking essentials for women…

 I’m starting with the worst clothing item for hiking women: PANTS.Â Hiking pants are the worst.
 Especially if you have hips, a butt, curves of any kind.
 It’s like they are alwaysÂ cut for dudes but with the zipper just on the other side.
 But these pants from Prana â€” despite the price tag ($85 yikes) â€” are pretty much the best hiking pants for women.

 I’ve worn them on every hike for almost two years and they show pretty much no wear at all.
 They also keep me warm and dry during snow hikes, even though they are not insulated and are not specifically for snow hiking.
 I wear them layered with Smartwool 250 weight thermal pants in the winter.

 They are slim in the leg, but roomy enough for flexibility and layering thermals underneath.
 Unlike most hiking pants, they leaveÂ enough room for your hips without being too tight in the waist.Â I am a size 27 waist + 30 inch (or less) inseam and wear a size 6 regular in these.